challeau/my-notes/w4/express.md

 Frameworks often promote code reuse for keeping your code DRY.

-## EXPRESS JS
+## Express JS

-ExpressJS, or simply Express, is a **web application framework for Node.js**, released as free and open-source software under the MIT License.
+ExpressJS, or simply Express, is a **web application framework for Node.js**, released as free and open-source software under the MIT License. <br />
 It is designed for **building web applications and APIs**.
 It is the de facto standard server framework for NodeJS, and the backend part of the MERN stack.
 <br />